raizoken23/retention_integration/README.md

 ### Training Example

-To immediately see the kernel in action, `cd training` and use:
+To immediately see the kernel in action, `cd train` and use:

 ```bash
 # Single GPU training